 A Route 5 Business placard precedes Exit 72 for Cristianitos Road in northern San Diego County.
 This is the only remaining sign for the now-defunct business loop through the city of San Clemente in Orange County.
-Photo taken 04/26/08.
+04/26/08

 California generally references Interstate business loops once on a supplemental sign in text as “Route XX Business” on the freeway mainline.

-Westbound California 36 (Antelope Boulevard) approaches Business Loop I-5 (Main Street) and Tehama County Route A-8 in Downtown Red Bluff after crossing the Sacramento River bridge.
+Westbound SR 36 (Antelope Boulevard) at Business Loop I-5 (Main Street) and Tehama County Route A-8 in Downtown Red Bluff after crossing the Sacramento River bridge.
 An advance sign references historic U.S. 99.
-Photo taken 05/24/08.
+05/24/08

 Signs for Historic U.S. 99 are quite common along the business loops of Interstate 5 in Northern California, especially in places like Red Bluff and Dunsmuir.

-Westbound California 36 (Antelope Boulevard) combines with Business Loop I-5 (Main Street) from Downtown Red Bluff to Beegum Road, 1.6 miles to the north.
-Photo taken 05/24/08.
+Westbound SR 36 (Antelope Boulevard) combines with Business Loop I-5 (Main Street) from Downtown Red Bluff to Beegum Road, 1.6 miles to the north.
+05/24/08

-Diagrammatic overhead that once directed traffic along southbound Business Loop I-5 & California 273 at California 299 and 44 north of Redding.
-Photo taken by Mike Ballard & Joel Windmiller (1998).
+Diagrammatic overhead that once directed traffic along southbound Business Loop I-5/SR 273 at SR 299/44 north of Redding.
+Photo by Mike Ballard (1998).

 Reassurance marker posted along Dunsmuir Avenue north for Business Loop I-5.
-The 3.6 mile route follows Historic U.S. 99.
-Photo taken 05/25/08.
+The 3.6 mile long route follows Historic U.S. 99.
+05/25/08

 The stand alone shield posted for Business Loop I-5 at Exit 737 represents a rare shielding of an business route on an Interstate mainline in California.
 The one exception is the signing of Business Loop I-80 along Capital City Freeway at Sacramento.

-This assembly directs motorists following Business Loop I-5 in Yreka to turn from Moonlit Oaks Avenue west onto California 3 north.
+This assembly directs motorists following Business Loop I-5 in Yreka to turn from Moonlit Oaks Avenue west onto SR 3 north.
 The route begins nearby at Exit 773.
-Photo taken 05/26/08.
+05/26/08

 The Castle Rock business loop is the only remaining business route for Interstate 5 in Washington.
-A handful of routes remain in service along Interstate 90 as well.
+A handful of routes remain in service along I-90 as well.

-This overhead directed travelers along Business Loop I-205 northeast along 11th Street as the four-lane highway split with Lovely Road.
-Photo taken by Mike Ballard & Joel Windmiller (1998).
+This overhead directed travelers along Business Loop I-205 northeast along 11th Street as the four lane highway split with Lovely Road.
+Photo by Mike Ballard (1998).

 Unlike most business routes in California, Business Loop I-205 was signed more than once along I-5 southbound.
 This assembly preceding the split with Interstate 205 however was removed not long after this photo was shot by Joel Windmiller in September 2000.